infobloxopen/terraform-provider-bloxone/docs/guides/quickstart-dhcp.md

 }
 ````

-We will also modify the subnet resource to assign the BloxOne Host to serve the subnet.
+You will also have to modify the subnet resource to assign the BloxOne Host to serve the subnet.
 To do this, replace the subnet resource with the following code:

 ````terraform
 resource "bloxone_ipam_subnet" "this" {